Skip Maine state header navigation

 The key to comparison shopping is to know what insurance coverage you need before you start.
 Once you know what you want, you can find out how much the coverage will cost from different companies.
 Comparison shopping takes time, but it will save you money.
 The only way you can make sure you are not paying too much is to shop around and find out what different companies charge for the same products and services.

 Information is available to consumers from a number of impartial sources.
 These sources include public libraries, consumer groups, the Internet, and consumer publications.

 Check the newspaper and yellow pages of the telephone book for companies and producers in your area.
-Also, ask your neighbors, relatives, and friends for recommendations on insurance companies and producers.
-Ask them about their experience with price and service, and the kind of claim service they have received from the companies they recommend.
+You can ask your neighbors, relatives, and friends for their recommendations on insurance companies and producers.
+Also ask them about their experience with price and service, and the kind of claim service they have received from the companies they recommend.

 INFORMATION INSURERS NEED WHEN YOU APPLY FOR INSURANCE

 When you shop for car insurance, premium quotations are useful to compare different companies’ products.
 When you ask for price quotations, make sure that you give the same information to each producer or company to get a fair comparison.

 Insurance companies look at many factors when they set the price you pay for insurance.
 Your premium is affected by your driving record; where you live; your age; your marital status; how much you drive; the age, make, and model of your car; and your car’s safety features, among other factors.
 Here is more information about some of these factors:

 The policy application will ask about your driving record.
 Insurers will ask for information about accidents and moving violations for any driver covered by the policy for the prior three to five years.
 Drivers with previous violations or at-fault accidents are considered to be a higher risk and may be charged a higher premium.